vfarcic/devops24/manuscript/04-helm.md

     --reuse-values
 ```

 The reason we are using `helm upgrade` this time lies in the fact that we are practicing the commands we hope to use inside our CDP processes.
-Given that we want to use the same process no matter whether it's the first release (install), or those that follow later (upgrade).
-It would be silly to have `if/else` statements that would determine whether it is the first release and thus execute the install or to go with upgrade.
-We are going with a much simpler solution and will always upgrade the Chart.
+Given that we want to use the same process no matter whether it's the first release (install) or those that follow (upgrade).
+It would be silly to have `if/else` statements that would determine whether it is the first release and thus execute the install, or to go with upgrade.
+We are going with a much simpler solution.
+We will always upgrade the Chart.
 The trick is in the `-i` argument that can be translated to "install unless a release by the same name doesn't already exist".

 The next two arguments are the name of the Chart (`go-demo-3`) and the path to the Chart (`helm/go-demo-3`).
 By using the path to the directory with the Chart, we are experiencing yet another way to supply the Chart files.
 In the next chapter will switch to using `tgz` packages.

-The rest of the arguments are making sure that the correct tag is used (`1.0`), that Ingress is using the desired host, and that the values that might have been used in the previous upgrades are still the same.
+The rest of the arguments are making sure that the correct tag is used (`1.0`), that Ingress is using the desired host, and that the values that might have been used in the previous upgrades are still the same (`--reuse-values`).

-If this command is used in the continuous deployment processes, we need to set the tag explicitly through the `--set` argument to ensure that the correct image is used.
+If this command is used in the continuous deployment processes, we would need to set the tag explicitly through the `--set` argument to ensure that the correct image is used.
 The host, on the other hand, is static and unlikely to change often (if ever).
 We would be better of defining it in `values.yaml`.
-However, since I could not predict what will be your host, I had to define it as the `--set` argument.
+However, since I could not predict what will be your host, we had to define it as the `--set` argument.

 Please note that minishift does not support Ingress (at least not by default).
-So it was created but has no effect.
-I though that is a better option than to use different commands for OpenShift than for the rest of the flavors.
+So, it was created but it has no effect.
+I though that it is a better option than to use different commands for OpenShift than for the rest of the flavors.
 If minishift is your choice, feel free to add `--set ingress.enable=false` to the previous command.

 The output of the `upgrade` is the same as if we executed `install` (resources are removed for brevity).